-- Simply insert the right-hand needle through the next 2 loops on the left-hand needle as if to purl.
-It's the exact same method you use when purling just one stitch.
+- Simply insert the right-hand needle through the next two loops on the left-hand needle as if to purl.
+It's the same method you use when purling just one stitch.

 - Complete the stitch as normal—looping the yarn and pulling it through the stitch and onto the right-hand needle, sliding the two stitches off the left needle.
 Where you once had two stitches, you now have one.